earthly/website/blog/_posts/2023-07-14-build-transpose.md

   Learn strategies for working with LLMs, such managing context, framing the problem, thinking outloud and more in this newbs's guide to applying large language models.
 last_modified_at: 2023-10-03
 ---
-**This article discusses the construction of translators.
-Earthly translates your GitHub Actions workflows into more efficient builds.
-[Check it out](/).**
+**This article explains how to create translators.
+Earthly significantly improves GitHub Actions by ensuring build reproducibility and increasing efficiency.
+[Learn more about Earthly](/).**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z8ShM-SFxzM?si=EWRLrUr8yRaLHpjQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>